Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 During the testing process, I found out that:

 -My images were not responsive when I tested on my iPhone XS as it was bigger than the view width.
 Hence, I changed the image width to be 100% and the height to be auto.
 The images are now responsive on the devices that I tested out on.
 On the features page, the footer, particularly the social media links moved to the next line due to the container.
+Hence, I excluded the container for the footer so that it has more screen space.

 -My copyright portion on the footer seemed to shift to the right when I tested it on my iPad mini while it looked fine on the other devices.
 Hence, I tried to troubleshoot from my iPad.
 There were several layers of paddings/margins so I removed it and adjusted accoringly.